JoeyHinckley34/BitCollector/README.md

 # Bit Collector

 Welcome to **Bit Collector**, a fun and addictive clicker game where you collect bits to build and upgrade your tech empire.
-This project is a great way to practice and improve your web development skills using HTML, CSS, and JavaScript.

 ## Table of Contents